-Bioluminescence: Light Production and Uses in Living Things
+Bioluminescence: Light Production and Uses in Living Organisms

 What Is Bioluminescence?

 Bioluminescence is a process in which living organisms produce light.
 The light often looks beautiful to humans and has a very important function for its producer.
 Organisms use light for communication, for defence, or for attracting a mate or prey.

 A wide variety of creatures produce bioluminescence.
 These creatures include some types of animals, fungi, protists, and bacteria.
 Most bioluminescent organisms live in the deep ocean, but some live in shallow water or on land.

 Bioluminescence creates a cold light that is accompanied by very little heat.
 The process of producing the light is a complex process that is not completely understood.
 Researchers have suggested that bioluminescent organisms may one day be useful to humans.

 Bioluminescence is produced by the reaction between luciferin and oxygen.
 The word luciferin comes from the Latin word lucifer, which means “light bearer.”